Carrot cake: UK and US

-A carrot cake cookie is a type of cookie prepared with ingredients that replicate the flavor and texture of carrot cake.
+A carrot cake cookie is a type of cookie prepared with ingredients that replicate the flavour and texture of carrot cake.
 Typical ingredients include grated carrot, flour, white sugar or brown sugar, cooking oil, spices and baking soda.
 Additional ingredients may include shredded coconut, raisins, molasses and nuts.
 Many variations exist, such as carrot cake whoopie pies, cookie sandwiches, and those prepared in the style of an energy bar.
 Cream cheese is sometimes used as a topping or a filling in cookie sandwich varieties.
 Vegan versions may use vegan cream cheese as a substitute for dairy-based cream cheese.
 From the 2020s, versions of the cookie were produced by Oreo, Subway, and Aldi.